Personal Data Protection Policy

 In compliance with the Personal Data Protection Act, your data may be used by us for:

-- * Updating / processing your application for inclusion in CAS’ programmes, payments and registration etc.
+- * Updating / processing your application for inclusion in C11’ programmes, payments and registration etc.

 - * Providing your children with benefits of subsidised infant care, childcare and after school care programmes.